robertwayne/axum-htmx/README.md

 ## Getting Started

-Simply run `cargo add axum-htmx` to add the library to your project.
+Run `cargo add axum-htmx` to add the library to your project.

 ## Extractors